narinderbisht/contact-form-7-country-list-with-flags/README.md

 2. Uzip the folder.
 Copy nb_country Folder inside your wordpress active theme root. web_root/wp-content/themes/active_theme

 3. Edit your theme functions.php file.
-Past the following code at the end of the file or perfect place according to your theme code.
+Paste the following code at the end of the file or any other perfect place according to your theme code.

 ```php